Tickets

 Eduard Riedel

-Eduard Riedel was a German architect who lived from 1813 to 1891.
-He is known for his work on the Semperoper opera house in Dresden and his contributions to the construction of Neuschwanstein Castle.
+Eduard Riedel was a German architect, best known for his work on the Semperoper Opera House in Dresden and Neuschwanstein Castle in Bavaria.
 Riedel worked as a site manager during the castle's construction, overseeing the gatehouse structure, stables, and other complex parts.
 While Riedel did not play a significant role in the design of the court, his contributions to its construction were critical in ensuring the successful completion of the project.
-Riedel's work on Neuschwanstein Castle and other projects helped to establish him as one of the leading architects of his time.

 Neuschwanstein Castle Architecture